Wearables and Well-being Programs: The Complete Guide for 2023

 With these and other microelectronic devices, the typical activity device can measure physical movement, use bioelectrical impedance and optical sensors to detect heart rate, use accelerometers to measure sleep quality, and use satellite and Wi-Fi signals to identify locations.
 Devices can even use algorithms to estimate the number of calories or steps expended in any activity.

 They play a balancing act between fashion and function.
-The device located on your wrist is easy to access and fashionable, but less accurate.
+The device located on your wrist is easy to access and is fashionable, but less accurate.

 Wrist worn devices are not much value if you ride bicycles.
-Riding 25 miles up and down a canyon is fabulous exercise, but with a wearable device very little the activity gets recorded.
-So the lack of precision and the need to wear it on your wrist means that the devices, at their best, give somewhat accurate information for physical movement and location.
+Riding 25 miles up and down a canyon is fabulous exercise, but with a wearable device very little of the activity gets recorded.
+So, the lack of precision and the need to wear it on your wrist means that the devices, at their best, give somewhat accurate information for physical movement and location.

-In terms of accurately measuring heart rate and sleep quality, there are very few studies to demonstrate that they are both valid and reliable measures.
+In terms of wearable devices accurately measuring heart rate and sleep quality, there are very few studies to demonstrate that they are both valid and reliable measures.
 None of them are approved by the FDA.
 They can give you ballpark estimates of sleep quality and heart rate.

 The microelectronic components in these wearable devices are also found in today’s mobile phones, which begs the question of why you need a wearable fitness device if you already have a mobile phone.
 And which is more accurate, a wearable fitness device or your mobile phone?

-Today’s wearable devices are the slightly more accurate and considerably more fashionable cousins of the earlier pedometers and accelerometers that we used to wear on our hips.
+In 2023, wearable devices are the slightly more accurate and considerably more fashionable cousins of the earlier pedometers and accelerometers that we used to wear on our hips.

 In some ways, they may even encourage physical activity as we strive to reach our goals.
 Perhaps one of the biggest benefits of these wearable devices is the coolness factor.
 They have been designed as not just activity trackers but as fashion accessories.
 The styles, colors, brands, and designs make today’s devices a lot sexier than previous ones.
 Wearing a wearable device today can almost be perceived as a status symbol.